ConstantRobotics-Ltd/PlotOpenCv/README.md

 | color     | Color of chart line. |
 | thickness  | Thickness of chart line.|

 ## addPlot (for 2D dataset) method

-**addPlot(...)** method serves the purpose of incorporating a new line chart into the existing window.
+The **addPlot(...)** method serves the purpose of incorporating a new line chart into the existing window.
 It either introduces a new plot if the provided id is not yet present, or updates an existing plot associated with the given identifier.
 Method declaration:

 ```cpp
 void addPlot(std::vector<std::vector<T>> &points, int id, int start = 0, int end = 0,